NERSC/LogSet/DESIGN.rst

   :Notes:
     - if an index.ttl already exists at the target location, the tool should warn/guide the user about replacing or updating it
+    - "or other source": eg a curl command or sql query

 Report on a described dataset
   :ID: _`UC2`